richie5um/vscode-sort-json/README.md

 ### Context Menu

-If there are too many entries in the Context Menu, then you can modify which get show by adding (and editing) this this to your VSCode preferences:
+If there are too many entries in the Context Menu, then you can modify which get shown by adding (and editing) this this to your VSCode preferences:

     "sortJSON.contextMenu": {
         "sortJSON": false,